Ever had trouble finding Japanese recipes that were easy to make?

-They have thousands of categories in which some wild mushrooms are edible, while some are poisonous.
+They have thousands of categories in which some wild mushrooms are edible, while others are poisonous.

 The edible mushrooms are further subdivided into multiple types.
 Each one of them has its unique and distinctive characteristics.

-Also, their taste is quite different so that they can be enjoyed in multiple ways.
-They are cherished as a full course meal as well as a side serving in many dishes.
+Also, their taste is quite different so they can be enjoyed in multiple ways.
+They’re cherished as a full course meal, as well as a side serving in many dishes.

-Several traditional and regional recipes use these mushrooms, and you can see if the mushrooms grow in a particular region depending on that region using them in their (authentic) dishes.
+Several traditional and regional recipes use these mushrooms, and you can see if the mushrooms grow in a particular region depending on if they’re used in the local area’s (authentic) dishes.

-They are also used in the popular Hibachi style cooking.
-Restaurants, as well as street food vendors, have their special cooking style and technique for their preparation.
+They’re also used in the popular hibachi style cooking.
+Restaurants, as well as street food vendors, have their special cooking styles and techniques for preparation.

 This is how they farm mushrooms in Japan, and it’s great to see how:

-In this article, I want to give an overview of all of the Japanese mushrooms used in popular Japanese food dishes:
+In this article, I’ll give an overview of all of the Japanese mushrooms used in popular Japanese cuisine.

 In this post we'll cover: